Main Content

 Proper pruning ensures healthy trees, and reliable power.

-Whether you live in the country or along a shady street, trees and shrubs add tremendous beauty to our neighborhoods.
+Whether you’re located in the country or along a shady, trees and shrubs add tremendous beauty to our community.
 However, they’re also the leading cause of power outages.
 So we must make sure they don’t grow into power lines and equipment, and potentially disrupt service during storms and severe weather.

 EPB partners with hundreds of contracted arborists who properly prune trees year-round to keep them healthy, and clear of power lines – so they’ll continue to be a treasured part of our community for generations to come.